osmlab/atlas/pyatlas/README.md

     print member.get_entity()
 ```

-`Node`s and `Edge`s, in particular, support traversal through their connectivity API:
+`Node`s and `Edge`s, in particular, support traversal through their connectivity API.
+Here are just the basics of what you can do with the connectivity interface:

 ```python
 # print Edges connected to Node with ID 3